Shares Saver

 The Dangote Refinery: Nigeria's Energy Revolution and the Path to a $40bn IPO

-The Dangote Petroleum Refinery has hit 650,000 barrels per day and is heading for Africa's largest ever IPO.
-Here is what investors need to know about the facility, its economics, and the 2026 listing timeline.
+The Dangote Petroleum Refinery hit 650,000 barrels per day in February 2026 and is targeting a September IPO.
+Here is what investors need to know about the facility, its economics, and the listing timeline.

 1 May 2026·9 min read

 The Dangote Petroleum Refinery, located in the Lekki Free Trade Zone of Lagos, has emerged as the most significant industrial project in Africa's modern history.
-As of May 2026, the facility has achieved its full nameplate capacity of 650,000 barrels per day and positioned Nigeria as a growing global hub for refined petroleum products.
+In February 2026, the facility achieved its full nameplate capacity of 650,000 barrels per day, positioning Nigeria as a growing global hub for refined petroleum products.

 If you want to buy shares in the Dangote Refinery once it lists, the process follows the same path as buying any Nigerian share — through a regulated broker route.